Description of the structure of DG--algebras via characters on a groupoid: Introduction

 \section{Introduction}

-In several previous papers one offers prof. Mishchenko and others \cite{arutyunov2017derivationsgroupalgebras,Arutyunov_2019,Alekseev_2023}, was presented a method for studying the derivation of group algebras using the character space on the groupoid of conjugacy action.
-In the present paper, a similar groupoid and characters on it are constructed in order to describe graded derivations on graded group algebra and all possible structures of DG algebras on group algebras.
+In several previous papers by A.S.
+Mishchenko and others \cite{arutyunov2017derivationsgroupalgebras, Arutyunov_2019, Alekseev_2023}, a method for studying the derivations of group algebras using the character space on the groupoid of conjugacy action was presented.
+In the present paper, a similar groupoid and characters on it are constructed in order to describe graded derivations on graded group algebras and all possible DG-algebra structures on group algebras.

-DG algebras and graded derivations are quite common.
-See e.g. \cite{Orlov_2023} where they are studied in the context of algebraic geometry.
-The independent study of graded derivations is an even better known question, see e.g. \cite{Meirenken_2003}.
-The question of classifying possible DG strings has also, of course, been studied \cite{Mao_2011,MAO2022389}.
+DG-algebras and graded derivations occur frequently.
+See e.g. \cite{Orlov_2023}, where they are studied in the context of algebraic geometry.
+Graded derivations in isolation are an even better-known subject, see e.g. \cite{Meirenken_2003}.
+The classification of possible DG-structures has also been a focus of study \cite{Mao_2011, MAO2022389}.